ArchipelagoMW/Archipelago/worlds/gstla/docs/en_Golden Sun The Lost Age.md

 ## What does another world's item look like in Golden Sun The Lost Age?

 When you find an item that is not your own, you will see an Archipelago Icon and Felix will pick it up as per the vanilla game.
 The item will disappear and the location should be checked.
-Unfortunatley you do not see the name of the item or person receiving the item in the game.
+Unfortunately you do not see the name of the item or person receiving the item in the game.

 ## When the player receives an item, what happens?